 Long and Central Wharves: This is the most active and public area of the waterfront.
-With the Walk to Sea, the Rings Fountain on the Greenway, the city's largest water transportation terminals and the Harbor Islands Pavilion, this is where Boston touches the water.
+With the Walk to Sea, the Rings Fountain on The Greenway, the Aquarium and the city's largest water transportation terminals and the Harbor Islands Pavilion, this is where Boston touches the water.
 The goal for Long and Central Wharves is to lead more people to the waterfront and fully utilize the space available, through programming, better wayfinding, and improved coordination.

 Throngs of pedestrians, cyclists, residents, and tourists visit Long and Central wharves during the peak summer season.
-The challenge during the peak season is to manage the crowds and disperse the people throughout the area.
+The challenge during the peak season is to manage the crowds and disperse the people throughout the area, while providing a high quality pedestrian and water-based experience.
 During the fall, winter, and spring, the challenge lies in how to draw more people here and encourage four-season use of the waterfront.

 A range of strategies should be considered, such as a management group for this area, unified signage, and shared streets.
-In addition the end of Long Wharf can be better utilized and other areas offer the opportunity to create new open spaces (i.e., the Chart House parking lot) or higher- quality open spaces (i.e., the BRA-owned land in front of the Harbor Garage and the Aquarium plaza).
+In addition the end of Long Wharf can be better utilized and other areas offer the opportunity to create new open spaces (i.e., the Chart House parking lot) or higher- quality open spaces (i.e., the BPDA-owned land in front of the Harbor Garage and the Aquarium plaza).

-The Watersheet: Building on decades of work and the clean-up of the Boston Harbor, the goal for the watersheet is to facilitate experiencing the harbor.
+The Watersheet: Building on decades of work and the cleanup of Boston Harbor, the goal for the watersheet is to facilitate experiencing the harbor.
 This requires a careful balance of different types of marinas and vessels, and a strong management plan to make the harbor friendly and inviting to all.